Payroll for S Corps: Reasonable Compensation Without the Headache

 But the moment you elect S corp status, you take on a responsibility many owners ignore.

-You must run payroll and you must pay yourself reasonable compensation for the work you perform.
+You must run payroll and you must pay yourself reasonable compensation (per IRS guidance) for the work you perform.

 If you do this cleanly, payroll becomes routine and the structure can work exactly as intended.